pscally1005/pscally1005.github.io/_posts/recipes/drinks/2024-04-18-lemon-ginger.markdown

 - sip
 Description: I've had a bunch of fresh <a href='/misc/veggies#ginger'>ginger</a> left over lately, so this has been one of my go to ways to churn through it.
 Who knew making herbal tea is so easy; just boil water with some sort of flavoring (in this case fresh <a href='/misc/veggies#ginger'>ginger</a> and <a href='/misc/fruit#lemon-juice'>lemon juice</a>), and sip!
 Instructions:
 - In a small pot, bring water to a boil.
-Add a piece of ginger into the pot, and let simmer for 5 minutes
+Add a piece of <a href='/misc/veggies#ginger'>ginger</a> into the pot, and let simmer for 5 minutes

-- Stir in lemon juice, and let sit for a few minutes.
-Remove the ginger, and optionally some honey if you like it sweeter
+- Stir in <a href='/misc/fruit#lemon-juice'>lemon juice</a>, and let sit for a few minutes.
+Remove the <a href='/misc/veggies#ginger'>ginger</a>, and optionally some honey if you like it sweeter
 Notes:
 ---